JSimsProgrammer/JPS-CSPB-3112-Project/README.md

 Mitigation: I am working on a study/work plan for this project and class to make sure I do not fall behind and get everything done in time.
 I am hoping that my enthusiasm for the topic and the project will make this much easier!

 Project Assessments: I mentioned this above but no hard in repeating.
 My assessment for this project will be a culmination of adding in parts from each chapter I read until I have created a full, simple digital ecosystem!
 My goal is to incorporate what I have learned at least through chapter 6 of the Nature of Code textbook, and if I have time permitting I will continue to add to the project!

-And there it is!
-That is my project proposal/summary!
-Going forward, I will  be focusing on weekly updates!